DigitalState/Platform/platform/documentation/playbooks/index.md

-# Lab Environment
+# Playbooks

-## Commands

-Below is the full list of available commands:
+Below is the full list of available Ansible playbooks:

 - [Deploy](deploy.md)
 - System